NTD-Modelling-Consortium/LF/README.md

 **inputs to this**:

--s testscenario.xml: the file giving the scenario we want to run
+-s testscenario.xml: the file giving the scenario we want to run.

--n Pop_Distribution.csv: file describing the population distribution
+-n Pop_Distribution.csv: file describing the population distribution.

 -p RandomParamIU4629.txt: file with the fitted 200 parameter sets for IU 4629.
-Change to whichever parameter sets we want to run
+Change to whichever parameter sets we want to run.

 -r 200: number of simualtions to run.
-Has to be smaller than or equal to the number of parameter sets given in the parameter file
+Has to be smaller than or equal to the number of parameter sets given in the parameter file.

--o results: folder in which to save the outputs
+-o results: folder in which to save the outputs.
+This folder must be created inside the C++ code folder.